epilepsy-science/epilepsy-science-app/README.md

-# SPARC WEB APPLICATION
+# EPILEPSY.SCIENCE WEB APPLICATION
-This is the repository for the SPARC-Portal Web Application.
+This is the repository for the Epilepsy.Science Web Application.
 The application is build using [Nuxt.js](https://nuxtjs.org) and [Vue.js](https://vuejs.org/).

-It depends on the SPARC-API which can be found [here](https://github.com/nih-sparc/sparc-api)

 ## Build Setup